yellowbean/absbox-doc/docs/source/modeling.rst

 count type fee
 ^^^^^^^^^^^^^^^^^^^

-the fee due equals to a number multiply a unit fee.
+The fee due equals to a number multiply a unit fee.
 The number is a formula reference.

 syntax
   `numFee`:[ <DatePattern>, <Formula>, <Amount> ]